 You will notice in this article that there is no mention of cup holders.
 Insanity.
-In fact, it would be another eighty years or so before this all-important car acccessory would finally become ubiquitous.
+In fact, it would be another eighty years or so before that particular all-important car acccessory would finally become ubiquitous.
 We can only hope the motorcar occupants of the time were well-hydrated before going for a ride.

-Some automobile accessories
+Some antique car accessories

 The accessories of the automobile have grown apace in design and number with the progress of development in motor-vehicles, until now there is almost nothing left unthought of by the ingenious designer whose devices have done so much to add to the comfort of the occupants and the adornment of the machine.